Songs of Faith and Devotion Live

-Songs of Faith and Devotion Live is the second live album by the English electronic music band Depeche Mode, released on 6 December 1993 by Mute Records.
-Recorded during the band's 1993 Devotional Tour, the album consists mainly of performances recorded in Liévin, France, with two other tracks recorded in Copenhagen and New Orleans, respectively.
+Songs of Faith and Devotion Live is the second live album by the English electronic music band Depeche Mode, released on 6 December 1993 by Mute Records in the UK.
+Recorded during the band's 1993 Devotional Tour, the album consists mainly of performances recorded in Liévin, France, with tracks recorded in Copenhagen, Milan and New Orleans.
 It was a track-by-track live duplication of Depeche Mode's eighth studio album, Songs of Faith and Devotion, which was released earlier in 1993.

 The album was poorly received by critics and performed moderately on the charts, reaching number 46 on the UK Albums Chart and number 193 on the US Billboard 200.
-As of April 2006, it had sold 114,000 copies in the United States.

-A near-complete concert of the Devotional Tour was released on the Devotional video album in 1993, and attained more commercial success.
+A near-complete concert of the Devotional Tour was released on the Devotional video album in 1993, which attained more commercial success.

+Background

+Depeche Mode had recorded Songs of Faith and Devotion in 1992, released in 1993.
+To support the album, the band embarked on the Devotional Tour, originally planned only to run through the end of 1993 but extended into mid-1994.

+Recording

+The album was recorded during the European leg of the 1993 Devotional Tour, with recordings taken from three shows: 27 May 1993 in Copenhagen, 4 June 1993 in Milan, and 27 July 1993 in Liévin.
+However, none of the performances of "One Caress" using live musicians were satisfactory according to band member Alan Wilder, who said, "We couldn't find a decent version of 'One Caress' using the various 'real' string quartets, which accounts for the sampled one [on the album].
+Most of the hired musicians played astonishingly poorly."
+The live version of "One Caress" was recorded on 8 October 1993 in New Orleans during the US leg of the tour.

+Recorded by the band's sound engineer Steve Lyon, Lyon and Wilder went to Windmill Lane Studios in Dublin in August 1993 between legs of the tour to mix the album.
+Additional, final mixing of the album took place at Studio Guillaume Tell in Paris and Olympic Studios in Paris.